coreos/tectonic-docs/Documentation/admin/g-suite-saml.md

 ## Turn on SSO to your new SAML app

-Instructions from the [G-Suite Custom SAML Application][saml-google]:
+Instructions from the [G Suite Custom SAML Application][saml-google]:

 ```
 In your Google Admin console (at admin.google.com)...